Alfresco/generator-alfresco-adf-app/README.md

 npm install -g generator-ng2-alfresco-app
 ```

-##  Generating a new application project:
+## Generating a new application project

 First, move in the folder where you want create your project.